Skip to main content

 All members go through an intake process.
 This helps us make sure hormone therapy is the right next step for you and that you understand what it involves.

-• If you’re prescribed hormone therapy, we’ll send you a digital prescription you can take to a local pharmacy.
-If you’re over 18, we can also connect you with a UK pharmacy that delivers to your home.
+• If you’re prescribed hormone therapy, we’ll send you a digital prescription that you can take to a pharmacy.

-If you’re under 18 and accessing puberty blockers through our legal route, we’ll give you all the information you need to order, pay for, and administer the medication safely.
+If you’re under 18 and accessing puberty blockers through our legal route, we’ll give you all the information you need to order, pay for and administer the medication safely.

 • The intake process can take up to 12 weeks to complete, although this can vary from person to person.